QuentinRa/blog.quentinra.dev/proj/uml/flow/index.md

 ## States

-We got 3 kind of states
+We got 3 kinds of states

 * initial state(s)
 * intermediary state(s)
 * and final state(s)

-Here an example with all of them
+Here is an example with all of them

 ![](images/u-HqA2v9B2efpStXukBarD3ILD3LjLDG0WgMf2e1HQ0ii2XG5gJ88JKl1QWU0000.png)